About Our CSA Program

 In general, what are the drawbacks and benefits of joining a CSA program?

 Many small farms can also provide varieties that a grocer simply cannot offer.
 Most of all, the advantage to participating in a CSA program is the relationship between the farmers and the shareholders.
 We are accountable to you.
 You know where your food is coming from and how it is produced.
 We are available to answer your questions.
 You know us and we know you.
 Beyond having a personal relationship with the farm and farmers, our members get great food at a reasonable price.
-And CSA members are a huge support to small farmers because members pay much of their food costs up front, providing farms with much-needed operating investments.
+And CSA members are a huge support to small farmers, providing farms with much-needed operating investments.

 However, there are responsibilities to CSA membership as well.
 You will need to come to pick up your food at the farm or at one of our five delivery locations at a specific time.
 Also, we do everything in our power to provide our members with outstanding and bountiful shares, but this is agriculture.
 Some years the broccoli does better than others.
 Some years offer great conditions for broccoli, but bad conditions for squash.
 One reason we grow a huge variety of crops is so we can offer replacements if certain crops suffer.
 We would never abandon our responsibilities to our members, but along with the shared reward of bountiful crops, CSA members also share the risk of the ancient and risky endeavor of growing food at the mercy of climate and other factors.